Fair Incentives for Repeated Engagement: Special cases

 \subsubsection{Proof of \cref{prop:noisy-opt}}

-\begin{proof}{Proof.} That $\bx^\star(\epsilon)$ randomizes between $\rmin$ and $v+\epsilon$ follows from the fact that, when $K = 1$, it is never optimal for the platform to pay out a wage $r > v+\epsilon$.
+\begin{proof} That $\bx^\star(\epsilon)$ randomizes between $\rmin$ and $v+\epsilon$ follows from the fact that, when $K = 1$, it is never optimal for the decision-maker to pay out a reward $r > v+\epsilon$.
 As a result, it is without loss of generality to consider the departure probability function on the domain $[\rmin, v+\epsilon]$, over which it is strictly concave.
 By \cref{thm:main-theorem2}, then, $\bx^\star(\epsilon)$ is maximally dispersed.